FellynYukira/acumalaka-nitro.github.io/README.md

 <img src="src/images/fnf_bump.png" width="340">

-### This website is about discord redeem codes, then used for this mod in discord stage
+### This website is about discord redeem codes, then used for this mod in Discord stage

 ### Have fun XD